gitcoinco/grants-stack/packages/round-manager/README.md

 ### Development

-To contribute to this project, fork the project and follow the instructions at [DEV.md](docs/DEV.md)
+To contribute to this project, fork the repo and follow the instructions at [DEV.md](../../docs/DEV.md)

 ### Monitoring